 Most importantly, we have to determine the cause of failure of Operation #1.
 Secondly, it is nice to know exactly what was done the last time to better prepare us as to how we might deal with the various tissues this time.
 Obtaining old records from the prior surgeon (if it was someone else) is often helpful.
 For example if we know that the prior surgeon performed a very good tightening of the neck muscles in the mid-line, we often do not have to go back in and repeat that.

 What is unpredictable is how much scar tissue will be present this time and will it change how we manage the deeper layers termed the SMAS.
-My preference is to release under the SMAS and perform what many term a “High SMAS” allowing for tension on the deeper layers preventing distortion and enhancing longevity of the procedure.
+My preference is to release under the SMAS and perform what many term a “High SMAS” allowing for tension on the deeper layers preventing distortion and enhancing the longevity of the procedure.
 When I return back on my patients, I always know exactly what was done the last time making it a bit easier.
-That being said, on occasion there may be so much scar tissue in the plane that we cannot safely elevated the SMAS again.
+That being said, on occasion, there may be so much scar tissue in the plane that we cannot safely elevate the SMAS again.

 It is important to enter a “secondary” or “revision” facelift with a proposed plan but have backup #1 and #2 in your mind in case one has to change the plan due to scar tissue from the prior procedure.
 The safety of our patients is first and foremost.
-Sometime we have to accept a slightly lesser result that is safer than simply trying to do a more aggressive operation.
+Sometimes we have to accept a slightly lesser result that is safer than simply trying to do a more aggressive operation.

 - We can often use the same scars as used before and if necessary take advantage of the opportunity to modify or revise the scars to improve their quality or location.